fluxcd/source-controller/docs/spec/v1beta1/helmrepositories.md

 	// repository.
 	// For HTTP/S basic auth the secret must contain username and
 	// password fields.
-	// For TLS the secret must contain caFile, keyFile and caCert
+	// For TLS the secret must contain a certFile and keyFile, and/or
-	// fields.
+	// caCert fields.
     // +optional
 	SecretRef *corev1.LocalObjectReference `json:"secretRef,omitempty"`